ForgottenArbiter/SeedSearch/README.md

 * **verbose**: Whether to print out detailed information about each seed found
 * **exitAfterSearch** Set to true to cause the program to immediately exit after search every seed
 * **highestFloor** How many floors into the seed you want to search
-* **checkBosses** Shows the bosses and boss relics even if you don't run the seed to their floor

 ### Navigation